nolar/kopf/docs/events.rst

 .. todo:: kubernetes and pykube objects should be accepted natively, not only the dicts.

-The events can be also attached to other objects, not only those handled at the moment (and not event the children)::
+Events can be also attached to other objects, not only those handled at the moment (and not event the children)::

     import kopf